sendgrid/sendgrid-java/README.md

 gpg --gen-key
 ```

-Then set the values for `signing.keyId` and `signing.secretKeyRingFile`.
-You don't need to set the `signing.password`.
+Set the signing.KeyId, signing.password, and the signing.secretKeyRingFile.

-The `signing.keyId` is the "sec" part of your list of keys that looks something like this: `2048R/5D64A177`.
+The signing.KeyId is the 'pub' one.
+It's the part of your list of keys that looks something like this: `2048R/5D64A177`.
 So in this scenario it would be `5D64A177`.
+[1](http://www.gradle.org/docs/current/userguide/signing_plugin.html)

+The signing.password is the password you used when generating this key.
+It could be blank if you didn't use a password.

+The signing.secretKeyRingFile is the path to the secring.gpg.

 Cool, now you can do the following.